mainej/schema-voyager/doc/exploring-and-sharing.md

 `schema-voyager.html` is a single file containing HTML, CSS and JS.
 It embeds your entire schema and doesn't communicate with a server (we promise! feel free to review the code).
-Therefore it can be committed, emailed, hosted on Netlify or another server of your choice, or otherwise shared anywhere.
+Therefore it can be committed, emailed, hosted on a server of your choice, or otherwise shared anywhere.

 ## Share ERDs